justinpdaly/Pomodoro-Timer/README.md

 That's it!
 No build process or dependencies required.

-##💡 Usage
+## 💡 Usage

 Select your timer mode:

--Pomodoro (25 min) for focused work sessions
+- Pomodoro (25 min) for focused work sessions
--Short Break (5 min) for quick breathers
+- Short Break (5 min) for quick breathers
--Long Break (15 min) for extended rest
+- Long Break (15 min) for extended rest

 Click "Start" to begin the timer